 A contributing factor in finding the perfect true wireless earbuds has to do with fit.
 Fit matters because we can post about all sorts of awesome features, but none of them make a difference if the buds fall out of your ears.
-More often the topic of fit means something more subtle.
+More often, the topic of fit means something more subtle.
 Do the buds adequately seal your ear?
 A poor fit actually alters your perception of the frequency response.

 Any product with an equalizer (EQ) is worth its weight in gold (which might not be much, considering truly wireless earbuds are fairly light).
 You can rescue a default frequency response you don’t like by using an EQ to make corrections—some products even feature a mobile app that has an EQ.
 If you hear too much bass, simply drop the EQ slider in the bass frequencies down to offset it.

-What is isolation/active noise cancelling (ANC)?
+What is isolation/active noise canceling (ANC)?

 Remember know how fit matters for hearing things correctly?
 It also matters for achieving isolation.
 Isolation works much in the way that earplugs do: by creating a physical barrier between your ears and the noisy world.
 Inherently, some designs isolate better than others.
-Sometimes that’s so you can hear your surroundings out of safety.
+Sometimes, that’s so you can hear your surroundings out of safety.
 Isolation works best typically for higher-pitched incidental sounds, like clangs in a café.

 Active noise cancellation uses microphones that detect your environmental surroundings and basically use the opposite soundwaves to cancel the noise out.
-Frequently there is a small delay while it detects the environmental noise.
-For that reason, ANC fights droning sounds best, because it is somewhat predictive in nature.
+Frequently, there is a small delay while it detects the environmental noise.
+For that reason, ANC fights droning sounds best because it is somewhat predictive in nature.
 A fast, brief burst of sound is typically too quick for ANC to dramatically quiet it, hence why isolation is the best tool for clangs.
 ANC is your friend for airplanes, as it typically works on repeating sounds that land in lower frequencies.

 How we choose the best wireless earbuds under $200